sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 The orange line is the evaluation set.

 <img src="https://user-images.githubusercontent.com/94357278/232262180-f10d816a-c7d3-4641-8e21-44646ed0f853.jpg" alt="metrics_accuracy" width="500" height="300">
 The graph above show the accuracy.
 The accuracy of the training set is 93.8 percent, and 93.2 percent for the evaluation set.

 <img src="https://user-images.githubusercontent.com/94357278/232262134-4da79b2d-1233-4457-b6f4-dd433d81c4ef.jpg" alt="loss" width="500" height="300">
 The graph above show the loss value.
-The accuracy of the training set is 0.1895 percent, and 0.2686 percent for the evaluation set.
+The loss value of the training set is 0.1895 percent, and 0.2686 percent for the evaluation set.